FerretDB/github-actions/CONTRIBUTING.md

 or replace every invocation of `task` with explicit `bin/task`.
 You can also [install `task` globally](https://taskfile.dev/#/installation), but that might lead to the version skew.

+With `task` installed,
+you should install development tools with `task init`.

+If something does not work correctly, you can clean whole cache and re-install all development tools with `task init-clean`.

+You can see all available `task` tasks with `task -l`.